-On 31 March 2021, P4 sold the assets (and related liabilities) comprising its telecommunications passive infrastructure business unit to On Tower Poland, with an initial portfolio of approximately 7,428 sites (including the legacy 6,911 sites and 517 additional sites constructed before completion of the Iliad Poland Acquisition), for an estimated total consideration (Enterprise Value) of approximately £1,458 million (at an exchange rate of £1.00 = Polish zloty ("PLN") 4.6038).
-The legacy 6,911 sites were funded by Cellnex Poland and Iliad in proportion to their respective shareholder stake in On Tower Poland, thus the Group funded approximately £801 million (at an exchange rate of £1.00 = PLN 4.6038), and the 517 additional sites were funded solely by the Group via intercompany debt for an investment of £123 million (at an exchange rate of £1.00 = PLN 4.6038).
-This represents a total payment financed by the Group of £890 million (after incorporating £34 million operating cash delivered to the Group as part of the transaction) (at an exchange rate of £1.00 = PLN 4.6038).
+On 31 March 2021, P4 sold the assets (and related liabilities) comprising its telecommunications passive infrastructure business unit to On Tower Poland, with an initial portfolio of approximately 7,428 sites (including the legacy 6,911 sites and 517 additional sites constructed before completion of the Iliad Poland Acquisition), for an estimated total consideration (Enterprise Value) of approximately €1,458 million (at an exchange rate of $\in 1.00$ = Polish zloty ("PLN") 4.6038).
+The legacy 6,911 sites were funded by Cellnex Poland and Iliad in proportion to their respective shareholder stake in On Tower Poland, thus the Group funded approximately $\in 801$ million (at an exchange rate of $\in 1.00$ = PLN 4.6038), and the 517 additional sites were funded solely by the Group via intercompany debt for an investment of $\in 1.23$ million (at an exchange rate of $\in 1.00$ = PLN 4.6038).
+This represents a total payment financed by the Group of $\in 890$ million (after incorporating $\in 34$ million operating cash delivered to the Group as part of the transaction) (at an exchange rate of $\in 1.00$ = PLN 4.6038).
 Additionally, P4 undertook the firm commitment to propose to On Tower Poland the acquisition of a minimum of 1,871 sites on or before 31 December 2030, although the deployment of up to approximately 4,462 new sites is expected by the Group.
+In addition, on 2 March 2022 Cellnex Poland executed the acquisition of Iliad Purple's 10% interest in the share capital of On Tower Poland for a price of approximately $\in 131$ million as of the date of completion (exclusive of any taxes).

 Also, in the second half of 2020, the Group reached an agreement with Hutchison for the acquisition of Hutchison's European tower business and assets in Austria, Denmark, Ireland, Italy, the United Kingdom and Sweden by way of six separate transactions (i.e. one transaction per country) (the "CK Hutchison Holdings Transactions").
-Pursuant to the CK Hutchison Holdings Transactions, the Group agreed to acquire shares representing 100% of the share capital of six companies which operate a portfolio of approximately 24,560 telecommunications sites in aggregate located in Austria, Denmark, Ireland, Italy, the United Kingdom and Sweden, Combined, the CK Hutchison Holdings Transactions contemplate a total consideration (subject to certain adjustments) of approximately €10 billion of which approximately €8.6 billion is expected to be paid in cash and approximately €1.4 billion in new shares and (if applicable) treasury shares of Cellnex.
-Additionally, the Group anticipates further deployment requests of up to 5,284 new sites in those same countries between 2022 and 2027.
-The estimated investment in connection with such additional new sites and further initiatives amounts to up to €1.15 billion.
+Pursuant to the CK Hutchison Holdings Transactions, the Group agreed to acquire shares representing 100% of the share capital of six companies which operate a portfolio of approximately 24,560 telecommunications sites in aggregate located in Austria, Denmark, Ireland, Italy, the United Kingdom and Sweden.
 The CK Hutchison Holdings Transactions in respect of Austria, Denmark and Ireland were completed at the end of December 2020 following satisfaction or waiver of all applicable conditions precedent.
 In addition, the CK Hutchison Holdings Transactions in respect of Sweden and Italy were completed on 25 January 2021 and 30 June 2021, respectively, following satisfaction or waiver of all applicable conditions precedent.
-Completion of the CK Hutchison Holdings Transactions in respect of the United Kingdom is subject to the satisfaction or waiver of applicable conditions precedent in the share purchase agreement for such transaction (the "CK Hutchison UK SPA"), in particular the condition precedent relating to antitrust clearance in the United Kingdom.
-See "Recent Developments - CK Hutchison Holdings Transaction in respect of the United Kingdom" below for additional information.